-A charley horse refers to a muscle cramp that is sudden and painful.
+A charley horse refers to a sudden and painful muscle cramp.
 It often occurs during exercise and at night.
 It commonly affects the calf muscle at the back of the lower leg but can also occur in the foot and, occasionally, the thigh.

 Possible causes of muscle cramps include the following:

 - Nocturnal leg cramps may have their origins in strenuous daytime activity, perhaps along with electrolyte imbalances and the use of some medications.

 - Weight gain, blood flow disruption, and peripheral nerve compression may cause muscle cramps during pregnancy.

 - Neurological changes, dehydration, and electrolyte imbalances may cause cramps during or after exercise, especially in the arms or legs.

 Charley horse is another term for cramps, especially those that affect the leg.

 Although some people may use charley horse to describe muscle spasms or twitches, these phenomena are very different.